Patypatii/Image-downloader-extension/README.md

 ## 📂 File Structure

-The project follows a structured approach, utilizing Webpack for bundling and organizing source files:
+The project follows a structured approach, utilizing Webpack for bundling and organizing source files, and includes specialized scraper modules.

+.
 ├── .github/                       # GitHub-specific configurations (e.g., CI/CD workflows, issue templates)
 ├── .gitignore                     # Specifies files and directories to be ignored by Git ├── .eslintrc.js                   # ESLint configuration for maintaining code quality